 4. Information Disclosure and Transparency

 BAFS’s Information Disclosure

-Preparation of financial report
+Preparation of Financial Reports

-In 2017, the Company assigned the auditor from EY Office Company Limited, who is approved by the SET as knowledgeable, proficient and independent auditor to be the Company’s auditor.
-The Company’s financial report was certified unconditionally in all material respect in accordance with the General Accepted Accounting Principles and approved by the Audit Committee/the Board of Director before disclose to the shareholders.
+The Board of Directors also provides a report on the Board of Director’s responsibilities towards the financial statements, which includes important matters in accordance with the Code of Best Practice of Directors of Listed companies recommended by the SET.
+The Report in which signed by the Chairman of the Board of Director and the Managing Director will be presented together with the Auditor Report in the Annual Report.
+In 2018, BAFS assigned the auditor from EY Office Co., Ltd., who is approved by the SEC as a knowledgeable, proficient and independent auditor to be the Company’s auditor.
+BAFS’s financial statements was certified unconditionally in all material respect in accordance with the General Accepted Accounting Principles and approved by the Audit Committee/the Board of Director before being disclosed to the shareholders.

 Channels for Information Disclosure

 - BAFS recognizes the importance of both financial and non-financial information disclosure which must be done in a correct, complete, timely and transparent manner via the following channels: